haziqj/iprior/cran-comments.md

   *This NOTE appears only with linux systems (i.e., it does not appear with macOS or win-builder).
 The size is due to a .so file resulting from the usage of RcppEigen.*

+* Uses the superseded package: 'doSNOW'

+  *Use of the 'doSNOW' package as opposed to the 'doParallel' package is required due to the support of the printed txtProgressBar in the 'doSNOW' package.*

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.